google/WebFundamentals/src/content/en/fundamentals/payments/merchant-guide/deep-dive-into-payment-request.md

 <link rel="icon" href="images/icon-512x512.png" sizes="512x512" type="image/png">
 ```

-The text in bold, "Payment Request Demo", is taken from the title of the current
+The text in bold, "Payment Request Demo", is taken from the title of the
-page (i.e., `<title>Payment Request Demo</title>`).
+current page (i.e., `<title>Payment Request Demo</title>`).

 The URL that is displayed is the current origin.

 ## Check Payment Method Availability

-Before calling `paymentRequest.show()` you might want to know if the user already
+Before calling `paymentRequest.show()` you might want to know if the user
-has an available payment method set-up (i.e. will the payment request UI have a
+already has an available payment method set-up (i.e., will the payment request
-preselected payment method or not).
+UI have a preselected payment method or not).

-The `canMakePayment()` method tells you whether the user has a payment method that
+The `canMakePayment()` method tells you whether the user has a payment method
-fulfills the current `PaymentRequest`'s supported payment methods.
+that fulfills the current `PaymentRequest`'s supported payment methods.

 ```
 const paymentRequest = new PaymentRequest(